-Capitalizing words in titles can be tricky, but remember, small and common words like ‘and’, ‘the’, or ‘of’ usually stay lowercase unless they start the title.
-However, ‘through’ is different because it has seven letters which make it long enough to often be capitalized.
-Here’s a quick guide:
+Capitalizing words in titles can be tricky, but remember, small and common words like 'and', 'the', or 'of' usually stay lowercase unless they start the title.
+However, 'through' is different because it has seven letters which make it long enough to often be capitalized.
+Here is a quick guide:

 Understanding Title Case